Joel-De/Keyword-Detection/README.md

 # Inference / Testing

-There is a provided model in ./resources/model.pth, trained on the above mentioned dataset.
-To run inference, FFmpeg libraries will need to be installed as they are a direct dependency of torchaudio's StreamReader.
+There is a provided model in ./resources/model.pth, trained on the above-mentioned dataset.
+To run inference, FFmpeg libraries will need to be installed as they are a direct dependency of torchaudio's [StreamReader](https://pytorch.org/audio/main/generated/torchaudio.io.StreamReader.html).
 Note that this is specifically the dynamic libraries and not the commandline utility itself.

 As such you'll likely need to install ffmpeg with an option analogous to --shared